 - Explore the latest research and best practice in school counseling

 - Access a WACAC college fair with college admission officers on-hand to answer questions and share valuable insights into the process

 - enjoy time to network and collaborate with peers and district teams

 Call for presenters

-Click here to submit a proposal if you are interested in presenting at the 2017 School Counselor Leadership conference.
+Now is your opportunity to submit a proposal to present at the School Counselor Leadership Conference.

-Deadline to submit proposals is November 17, 2017.
+Click here to get started.
 We are looking for topics that support all grade levels and all three domains (college/career, academic, and personal/social) of school counseling.
-You will be notified in December if you are selected to present
+You will be notified if you are selected to present.

 2017 School Counselor Leadership Conference